Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

 Here’s a brief description of each user roles.
-The complete documentation of user role for WordPress website can be found at
+The complete documentation of user role for WordPress website can be found at WordPress user roles documentation

-Administrator – nothing is off limit to him.
+Administrator – nothing is off-limits to him.

 Editor – has access to all posts, pages, comments, categories, tags, and links.

-Contributor – has no publishing or uploading capability, but can write and edit their own posts and save as draft.
+Contributor – has no publishing or uploading capability, but can write and edit their posts and save as draft.

-Wordpress short codes is a short form of adding dynamic contents to your pages or post.
+Wordpress shortcodes is a short form of adding dynamic contents to your pages or post.
 These contents will now display in full form to your users when they visit a particular post or page.
 Shortcodes are majorly associated with plugins.

 Therefore plugins are the main reason WordPress shortcodes exist.
 Many plugins will include shortcodes and often it’s only a matter of finding it and copying and pasting the shortcode where you’d like it to display when the page is rendered to your user.